Geeksltd/GCop/Rules/GCop404.md

 ## Rule description
-Where multiple subsequent IF conditionss are checking the same variable against different values, prefer SWITCH over IF, because it is more readable and faster to run.
-A Switch is really saying "pick one of these based on this variables value" (using a lookup table or a hash list for more than five items) but an IF statement is just a series of boolean checks.
+Where multiple subsequent `if (...)` conditionss are checking the same variable against different values, prefer `switch (...)` over `if (...)`, because it is more readable and faster to run.

+A `switch` is really saying *"pick one of these based on this variables value"* (using a lookup table or a hash list for more than five items) but an `if` statement is just a series of boolean checks.

 ## Example 1
 ```csharp